 “When you don’t have time, make time”.
 It may sound counter-intuitive, but perhaps it is a perfect advice.
 The Eisenhower Matrix is the tool we need to make time.

-A common pattern in businesses but also in our personal life is that we often move from one urgent matter to the next, devoting no time to the important issues.
+A common pattern in businesses but also in our personal life is that we often move insanely from one urgent matter to the next, having practically no time to attend to the important issues.
 Like a never-ending queue of urgent things which, no matter how many we complete, new ones continuously appear.
 We are at a constant war with a modern Lernaean Hydra.
 We cut one head and two new heads spring out of nowhere.

-If we analyse the four areas of the Eisenhower matrix, it will immediately become clear how it will help us manage our time:
+If we analyze the four areas of the Eisenhower matrix, it will immediately become clear how it will help us in our time management:

 Quadrant 1: (Urgent and Important): Do First!

 This is the most critical area, it contains tasks that are both urgent and important.
 These are “do first” tasks because they are critical for our life or career.
 Typical Q1 activities include important problems, deadlines and crises.

 Quadrant 2: (Important, but Not Urgent): Schedule!